 Show All Answers

-This is the most frequently asked question of the Housing Division.
-Usually the person asking it is seeking affordable rental housing.
-The city maintains a list of those apartment complexes in the city that are reserved for low-income persons.
+None.
+The city maintains a list of those apartment complexes in the city that are reserved for low-income residents.
 View more information on affordable rentals.

 Please see Subsidized Rentals.